-Gustavo Gimeno is Music Director of the Toronto Symphony Orchestra and Music Director of the Orchestre Philharmonique du Luxembourg (OPL).
+Gustavo Gimeno is incoming Music Director of the Toronto Symphony Orchestra and Music Director of the Orchestre Philharmonique du Luxembourg (OPL).

 Gustavo Gimeno made his Canadian début with the TSO—to public and critical acclaim—in February 2018.
 Gimeno has signed a five-year contract with the TSO to begin in the 2020/21 season, which is the Orchestra’s 99th.
 He is the TSO’s 11th Music Director, starting in the Orchestra’s 99th season.